 If you’re like most medical school applicants, you probably applied to a long list of schools.
 Those seeking acceptance in the US for the 2019–20 school year submitted an average of 17 applications, and initial choices were probably based on answers to some high-level questions.

-But now it’s time to start thinking even more critically about how to choose a medical school.
+But now it’s time to start thinking even more critically about how to choose the right medical school for you.
 We’re here to help you get started.

-Instead of spending hours figuring out on your own which criteria matter most, we put together this list to help guide your evaluation.
-Asking these questions can help you make the right choice to achieve your career goals.
+Instead of spending hours figuring out on your own which criteria matter most when choosing a medical school, we put together this comprehensive list of questions to help guide your evaluation and help you make the right choice to achieve your career goals.

 1. What percentage of students pass the USMLE, and what do they typically score?